 - Learning aid: You can observe how others might implement a feature or solve a particular problem, offering new perspectives.

-Personal Anecdote: When I first installed Copilot, I admit, I was super skeptical.
-But then it just wrote a complex regex pattern for me with just a simple comment.
+Personal Anecdote: I admit I was super skeptical when I first installed Copilot.
+But then it wrote a complex regex pattern for me with a simple comment.

 I mean, I instantly sold!
-It’s not always 100% perfect, of course, but it’s a phenomenal starting point for so many tasks.
+Of course, it’s not always 100% perfect, but it’s a phenomenal starting point for many tasks.

 2. Tabnine: AI Code Completion for Every Developer